 The commitment to a brief therapy approach, combined with the unique nature of university practice and the particular characteristics of our staff, has led to a training program that emphasizes flexibility.
-We are an eclectic staff, utilizing techniques and ways of conceptualizing client challenges that are drawn from feminist, multicultural, cognitive-behavioral, interpersonal, and existential schools of thought.
+We are an eclectic staff, utilizing techniques and ways of conceptualizing client challenges that are drawn from multicultural, feminist, cognitive-behavioral, interpersonal, and humanistic schools of thought.
 The CAPS staff is also flexible in an integrationist sense.
 Staff members frequently work across models at various times with the same client.

 - An attitudinal shift on the part of the therapist that embraces the efficacy of brief therapy for many client concerns